apollographql/apollo-client/.api-reports/api-report-react.md

 type WatchQueryFetchPolicy = FetchPolicy | "cache-and-network";

 // @public
-interface WatchQueryOptions<TVariables extends OperationVariables = OperationVariables, TData = any> {
+interface WatchQueryOptions<TVariables extends OperationVariables = OperationVariables, TData = any> extends SharedWatchQueryOptions<TVariables, TData> {
-    // @deprecated (undocumented)
-    canonizeResults?: boolean;
-    context?: Context;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "ErrorPolicy" errorPolicy?: ErrorPolicy;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "FetchPolicy" fetchPolicy?: WatchQueryFetchPolicy;
-    initialFetchPolicy?: WatchQueryFetchPolicy;
-    // Warning: (ae-forgotten-export) The symbol "NextFetchPolicyContext" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "FetchPolicy" nextFetchPolicy?: WatchQueryFetchPolicy | ((this: WatchQueryOptions<TVariables, TData>, currentFetchPolicy: WatchQueryFetchPolicy, context: NextFetchPolicyContext<TData, TVariables>) => WatchQueryFetchPolicy);
-    notifyOnNetworkStatusChange?: boolean;
-    partialRefetch?: boolean;
-    pollInterval?: number;
     query: DocumentNode | TypedDocumentNode<TData, TVariables>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "NetworkStatus" refetchWritePolicy?: RefetchWritePolicy;
-    returnPartialData?: boolean;
-    skipPollAttempt?: () => boolean;
-    variables?: TVariables;
 }

 // Warnings were encountered during analysis:
 //
-// src/cache/core/types/DataProxy.ts:153:5 - (ae-forgotten-export) The symbol "MissingFieldError" needs to be exported by the entry point index.d.ts
+// src/cache/core/types/DataProxy.ts:146:7 - (ae-forgotten-export) The symbol "MissingFieldError" needs to be exported by the entry point index.d.ts
 // src/cache/core/types/common.ts:100:3 - (ae-forgotten-export) The symbol "ReadFieldFunction" needs to be exported by the entry point index.d.ts
 // src/cache/core/types/common.ts:101:3 - (ae-forgotten-export) The symbol "CanReadFunction" needs to be exported by the entry point index.d.ts
 // src/cache/core/types/common.ts:102:3 - (ae-forgotten-export) The symbol "isReference" needs to be exported by the entry point index.d.ts
 // src/cache/core/types/common.ts:103:3 - (ae-forgotten-export) The symbol "ToReferenceFunction" needs to be exported by the entry point index.d.ts
 // src/cache/core/types/common.ts:104:3 - (ae-forgotten-export) The symbol "StorageType" needs to be exported by the entry point index.d.ts
 // src/core/LocalState.ts:46:5 - (ae-forgotten-export) The symbol "FragmentMap" needs to be exported by the entry point index.d.ts
-// src/core/ObservableQuery.ts:113:5 - (ae-forgotten-export) The symbol "QueryManager" needs to be exported by the entry point index.d.ts
+// src/core/ObservableQuery.ts:116:5 - (ae-forgotten-export) The symbol "QueryManager" needs to be exported by the entry point index.d.ts
-// src/core/ObservableQuery.ts:114:5 - (ae-forgotten-export) The symbol "QueryInfo" needs to be exported by the entry point index.d.ts
+// src/core/ObservableQuery.ts:117:5 - (ae-forgotten-export) The symbol "QueryInfo" needs to be exported by the entry point index.d.ts
 // src/core/QueryManager.ts:124:5 - (ae-forgotten-export) The symbol "MutationStoreValue" needs to be exported by the entry point index.d.ts
 // src/core/QueryManager.ts:158:5 - (ae-forgotten-export) The symbol "LocalState" needs to be exported by the entry point index.d.ts
 // src/core/QueryManager.ts:399:7 - (ae-forgotten-export) The symbol "UpdateQueries" needs to be exported by the entry point index.d.ts
-// src/core/types.ts:154:3 - (ae-forgotten-export) The symbol "ApolloError" needs to be exported by the entry point index.d.ts
-// src/core/types.ts:156:3 - (ae-forgotten-export) The symbol "NetworkStatus" needs to be exported by the entry point index.d.ts
 // src/core/types.ts:174:3 - (ae-forgotten-export) The symbol "MutationQueryReducer" needs to be exported by the entry point index.d.ts
-// src/core/types.ts:201:5 - (ae-forgotten-export) The symbol "Resolver" needs to be exported by the entry point index.d.ts
+// src/core/types.ts:203:5 - (ae-forgotten-export) The symbol "Resolver" needs to be exported by the entry point index.d.ts
-// src/core/watchQueryOptions.ts:277:3 - (ae-forgotten-export) The symbol "UpdateQueryFn" needs to be exported by the entry point index.d.ts
+// src/core/watchQueryOptions.ts:269:2 - (ae-forgotten-export) The symbol "IgnoreModifier" needs to be exported by the entry point index.d.ts
-// src/core/watchQueryOptions.ts:316:3 - (ae-forgotten-export) The symbol "IgnoreModifier" needs to be exported by the entry point index.d.ts
+// src/core/watchQueryOptions.ts:269:2 - (ae-forgotten-export) The symbol "UpdateQueryFn" needs to be exported by the entry point index.d.ts
 // src/react/hooks/useBackgroundQuery.ts:29:3 - (ae-forgotten-export) The symbol "FetchMoreFunction" needs to be exported by the entry point index.d.ts
 // src/react/hooks/useBackgroundQuery.ts:30:3 - (ae-forgotten-export) The symbol "RefetchFunction" needs to be exported by the entry point index.d.ts
 // src/react/hooks/useLoadableQuery.ts:49:5 - (ae-forgotten-export) The symbol "ResetFunction" needs to be exported by the entry point index.d.ts
-// src/react/query-preloader/createQueryPreloader.ts:80:5 - (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "ErrorPolicy"
-// src/react/query-preloader/createQueryPreloader.ts:85:5 - (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "FetchPolicy"
-// src/react/query-preloader/createQueryPreloader.ts:95:5 - (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "NetworkStatus"

 // (No @packageDocumentation comment for this package)